You might think that a Philadelphia daily newspaper might welcome occasional articles from an award-winning retired educator who lives in the city.

-This certainly goes beyond coincidence that my op-eds and letters focused on local issues (mostly the politics of education) have been so consistently rejected.
+This certainly goes beyond coincidence that my op-eds and letters, many of which focused on local issues (mostly the politics of education), have been so consistently rejected.
 Meanwhile, The Philadelphia Inquirer has (1.) often published syndicated op-ed articles sometimes with little perspective on city or State needs ; and, (2.) published many strident position papers which regularly echo the same political ideology over and over.

 Ironically, following each rejection of my writing by the Inquirer, almost all of my pieces have been published via national blogs, community newsletters, and other newspapers.

 Even though I have worked in leadership roles in public education for 30 years, I have no claim to infallibility or brilliant insights nor do I crave a public spotlight.
 Nevertheless, this censorship is disturbing.
 Out of necessity—I get the message—and I have now stopped submitting op-ed pieces to The Inquirer.

 To this day, I am still bothered by the fact that this blacklisting has happened to me ….but I am much more disturbed that this censorship by a major daily newspaper could happen to anyone.

 (Recipient of the Lifetime Distinguished Service Award from the American Association of School Administrators)